pyinstaller/pyinstaller/doc/spec-files.rst

 file.
 |PyInstaller| creates :file:`Info.plist` from the info_plist dict
-using the Python Standard Library module plistlib_. plistlib can handle nested python objects (which are translated to nested XML.)
-Python data types are translated to the proper :file:`Info.plist` XML types.
+using the Python Standard Library module plistlib_. plistlib can handle nested Python objects (which are translated to nested XML,) and translates Python data types to the proper :file:`Info.plist` XML types.
 Here's an example::

     app = BUNDLE(exe,